Christian Klengenberg: Career

 After Klengenberg's departure, the other crewman gave a different account, including that Klengenberg shot the engineer, Jackson Paul, that two crewmen who witnessed the shooting disappeared, and that a third witness died while chained in the ship's hold.
 An American commissioner heard of these accounts and reported them in San Francisco.
 Klengenberg was charged with murdering Jackson Paul, and the British ambassador turned over the matter to the American Secretary of State.
 After the news reached Alaska, Klengenberg turned himself in, was transported to San Francisco, and was tried and acquitted in 1907 because of contradictions in the crewmen's testimony.

 Klengenberg remained in the western Arctic for the next several years, supporting his family by hunting, trading, trapping, and whaling.
 In 1916, he moved his family to the western Coronation Gulf, establishing a trading post at Cape Kendall, north of Coppermine.
 After moving the trading post several times, in 1919, he settled at Rymer Point, Cape Krusenstern (Nuvuk), on Victoria Island's Wollaston Peninsula.
 The following year, he opened another post in Bathurst Inlet.
 Communication with the Victoria Island Inuit was not easy and he relied on his oldest daughter who spoke Inupiaq to act as an interpreter.

 In 1924, Klengenberg sailed his ship, the Maid of New Orleans, from Alaska to Canada, bound for his trading post on Victoria Island.
 But after landing on Herschel Island, he learned of a policy prohibiting American ships from bringing foreign goods into Canada.
 Klengenberg asked for the right to only deliver goods sufficient for his immediate family.
 Permission was granted so long as he first stopped at Baillie Island to pick up a Royal Canadian Mounted Police constable.
 Klengenberg complied and was thereafter reunited with his family.
 But on the trip back to Baillie Island, the RCMP's Constable MacDonald disappeared, with only his parka and notebook found in the icy waters.
 The mate, Henry Larsen, was not suspicious.
-But the incident was investigated as the drowned man was the grandson of Sir John A. Macdonald, the first Prime Minister of Canada and founder of the RCMP.
+But the incident was investigated as the drowned man was the son of James MacDonald, chief justice minister in the cabinet of John A. Macdonald, the first Prime Minister of Canada and founder of the RCMP.
 Klengenberg was eventually vindicated and the event was deemed an accident.